 David formerly worked as a transportation engineer with the Kirkland's Public Works Department.
 This experience gives him insight as to how the city makes decisions and allows him to be a more effective Commissioner.
 He has lived in Juanita for the past 25 years.

-Jonathan is a Senior Manager in Diversity & Inclusion at Amazon.com.
-His business experience includes Amazon and 19 years at Microsoft.
+Jonathan is a Senior Manager of Inclusion & Diversity at Amazon.com.
+His business experience includes 3 years with Amazon and 19 years at Microsoft.
 He completed his Master's degree in Organizational Leadership in 2014.
 Over the course of his career he has experience in global business, operations, human resources, corporate governance, and training & development.

 Jonathan has served on the Kirkland Human Services Commission since 2017.
-He previously served on the City of Bellevue Human Services Commission with 2 years as the Chair.
-He is a graduate of Advance Bellevue, now known as Leadership Eastside, a community leadership training organization.
+He previously served four years on the City of Bellevue Human Services Commission including two years as the Chair.
+He is a graduate of Advance Bellevue, now Leadership Eastside, a community leadership training organization.
 He co-founded the Eastside Diversity Task Force as well as the Eastside Latino Leadership Forum.
 Jonathan is a former Executive Committee and Board Member for Herzl Ner Tamid Congregation on Mercer Island and a former President of the Lake Washington Chapter of the Society for Human Resource Management (SHRM).
 He also served on the National Diversity Committee for SHRM.

-Jonathan is an active runner and hiker and has lived on the eastside most of his life.
+Jonathan is an active trail runner and hiker and has lived on the Eastside most of his life.
 He is happily married to Stacie for 36 years and they have two adult children.

-Commission members not pictured: Gildas Cheung, Mathew Triplett, and Adam White
+Commission members not pictured: Michelle Alten-Kaehler, Max Reisman, and Adam White